Professional woman with shoulder-length dark hair smiling in a navy blazer and white blouse, standing against a white background.

 This practice focuses on outpatient psychotherapy.
 When a different level or type of support would be more appropriate, I work collaboratively to help identify additional resources or referrals that align with your needs.

-Fees & Scheduling
+Investment & Scheduling

 Individual sessions are $300 per 50-minute session.